 Graduate Interior Design

-Pratt offers a MS in Interior Design.
 Interior Design at Pratt provides the ultimate learning environment—New York City, interior design capital of the United States—and a challenging course of study for students preparing themselves for a career in a field whose potential has only begun to be recognized.
 It is widely acknowledged that interior design education, as it is taught across the United States, began at Pratt.
-That so many of our alumni are found in the Who’s Who of Interior Designers is no surprise.
-The graduate program in Interior Design was ranked first in the country by U.S. News and World Report in its 2012 Guide to America's Best Graduate Schools and number one in the 2011 professional survey, DesignIntelligence.
+That so many of our alumni are found in the who’s who of interior designers is no surprise.
+The graduate program in Interior Design was ranked number one nationally and number one regionally in the 2016-17 professional survey in DesignIntelligence.

-The Graduate Interior Design Program at Pratt, like its undergraduate counterpart, is an architecturally oriented program with emphasis on spatial design rather than surface embellishment.
-All aspects of space—scale, proportions, configuration, and light sources, as well as textures, materials, and colors—are studied in relation to their effect on the human spirit.
-Students are drawn from all parts of the world and, by way of the Qualifying Program, from a variety of disciplines, creating an intellectually and aesthetically stimulating ambience in the studios.
-Our students are a select group who understand that creativity is a serious business.
-They come to Pratt to work hard and prepare to enter a field in which the designer must be multifaceted and able to provide innovative design solutions.
-Our faculty members are also practicing professionals who bring the realities of real-world interactions with clients and contractors into the classroom.
+Pratt launched a new MFA in Interior Design to replace the existing MS program in Fall 2015.
+Like its undergraduate counterpart, Pratt’s graduate program continues to be an architecturally oriented program with emphasis on spatial design as well as surface embellishment.
+All aspects of space—scale, proportion, configuration, and light, as well as textures, materials, and colors—are studied in relation to their effect on the human spirit.
+Students are drawn from all parts of the world and, by way of the Qualifying Program, from a variety of disciplines, creating an intellectually and aesthetically stimulating studio environment.
+Our students are a select group—they come to Pratt to work hard and prepare to enter a field in which the designer must be multifaceted and able to provide innovative design solutions.
+Most of our faculty members are also practicing professionals who bring the realities of real-world interactions with clients and contractors into the classroom.